Up to $500,000

 Generally speaking, to be HIPAA eligible, one must:

-• Not be eligible for health insurance benefits through any other group plan, Medicare, or Medicaid.
+- Not be eligible for health insurance benefits through any other group plan, Medicare, or Medicaid.

-• Be without health insurance
+- Be without health coverage

-• Be without health insurance for reasons other than failure to pay premiums or fraud
+- For reasons other than failure to pay premiums or fraud

-• Have exhausted COBRA benefits if they were offered
+- Have exhausted COBRA benefits, if they were offered

-Q. Am I HIPAA Eligible?
+Q. Am I HIPAA eligible?

-• You end employment (or it is ended for you) and your employer has fewer than 20 employees.
+- You end employment (or it is ended for you) and your employer has fewer than 20 employees.

-• The health insurance company used by your employer goes out of business
+- The health insurance company used by your employer goes out of business

-• Your employer stops offering health insurance coverage
+- Your employer stops offering health insurance coverage

 They use a United HealthCare PPO network and it is the best plan of this type that we have come across.
 You could obtain full major medical health insurance, but this is much more expensive.